-Now entering its 10th year, E-Cycle Washington’s
+Now entering its 10th year, E-Cycle Washington’s stats are staggering:

 • 350 million pounds of electronics recycled – equivalent to the weight of 11,000 recycling trucks